Ram-9177/CC_V1/src/COMET_MASTER_PROMPT.md

 - Build command: `npm run build` (Vite) → output `build/` handled by project config.
 - Functions in `/functions` auto‑deployed.
 - Configure env vars in Pages dashboard; redeploy to apply changes.
+ - Ensure Vite aliases and externals remain in `vite.config.ts` to keep server‑only libs out of the client bundle.

 ---